jahnf/Projecteur/README.md

 ### Command Line Interface

-Additional to the standard `--help` and `--version` options, there is an option to send commands to a running instance of _Projecteur_.
+Additional to the standard `--help` and `--version` options, there is an option to send commands to a running instance of _Projecteur_ and the ability to set properties.

 ```
 Usage: projecteur [option]

 <Options>
   -h, --help             Show command line usage.
+  --help-all             Show complete command line usage with all properties.
   -v, --version          Print application version.
+  --cfg FILE             Set custom config file.
-  -c COMMAND             Send command to a running instance.
+  -c COMMAND|PROPERTY    Send command/property to a running instance.

 <Commands>
   spot=[on|off]          Turn spotlight on/off.
   settings=[show|hide]   Show/hide preferences dialog.
   quit                   Quit the running instance.
 ```

+All the properties that can be set via the command line, are listed with the `--help-all` option.

 ### Troubleshooting